Smart Toys Put Children and Parents at Risk of Data Breaches

 5 Tips for Healthcare Cyber Security

-In a previous blog, we discussed the recent epidemic of ransomware attacks on U.S. healthcare organizations and the importance of the industry taking this very serious cyber security threat – and healthcare cyber security in general – seriously.
-The good news is that although a ransomware attack can bring a healthcare facility to its knees,… Read More
+In a previous blog, we discussed the recent epidemic of ransomware attacks on U.S. healthcare organizations and the importance of the industry taking this very serious cybersecurity threat – and healthcare cybersecurity in general – seriously.
+The good news is that although a ransomware attack can bring a healthcare facility to its knees, ransomware attacks… Read More

 The Citadel Breached – The Cyber Security Act of 2015

-Continuum GRC unveils the next generation of cyber-crime prevention for organizations with NIST and SEC, NFA compliance requirements in concert with the Cyber Security Act of 2015.
-Continuum GRC released the next generation antidote to fight cyber crime, compliance failures, corporate fraud and criminal cyber-misconduct with the IT Audit Machine (ITAM IT audit software).
-Considered to be the best… Read More
+Continuum GRC unveils the next generation of cybercrime prevention for organizations with NIST and SEC, NFA compliance requirements in concert with the Cybersecurity Act of 2015.
+Continuum GRC released the next generation antidote to fight cyber crime, compliance failures, corporate fraud, and criminal cyber-misconduct with the IT Audit Machine (ITAM IT audit software.
+Considered to… Read More

 Ransomware Attacks Show that Healthcare Must Take Cybersecurity Seriously